-The included FXCM plugin allows direct trading with Forex Capital Markets LLC on demo and real accounts, without the need to install the MT4 platform.
-FXCM offers some advantages, such as index and commodity CFDs, free tick-based, good-quality historical price data, a free API, and no minimum monthly investments.
+The included FXCM plugin allows direct trading with FXCM Markets Ltd or FXCM Australia Pty.
+Ltd on demo and real accounts, without the need to use the MT4 platform.
+FXCM offers some advantages, such as index, commodity, and cryptocurrency CFDs, free tick-based, good-quality historical price data, a free API, and no minimum monthly investments.

 The FXCM plugin supports the following data streams:

 The FXCM plugin supports the brokerCommand function with the following commands: